Get your kids off their screens and into physical activity with these tips to improve gross motor skills, and in turn develop fine motor skills!

 Here are some fun activities you (or your helper) can do at home with your little ones to encourage physical development:

-17 Games to Get Kids Moving
+17 Games and Ideas to Get Kids Moving

 2. Hopscotch at home with chalk if outside or use tape on a floor inside.
 Use foot patterns 1-2 feet etc (using simple 1 and 2 drawn out squares with chalk).